aestellwag/plugin-agent-assistance/README.md

 This is the agent assistance button available to the agent while on a task:
 ![Plugin Demo](https://github.com/aestellwag/plugin-agent-assistance/blob/main/Agent-Assistance-Demo-2.gif)

-Once the agent as clicked the Agent Assistance button, this Alert will broadcast to each supervisor
+Once the agent has clicked the Agent Assistance button, this Alert will broadcast to each supervisor
 ![Plugin Demo](https://github.com/aestellwag/plugin-agent-assistance/blob/main/Agent-Assistance-Demo-3.gif)

-Once the Supervisor navigates to the Team's View tab, they will see which agents are need assistance
+Once the Supervisor navigates to the Team's View tab, they will see which agents are in need of assistance
 ![Plugin Demo](TBD)

-This button is available to Supervisors to mute the Agent Assistance Alert's if they wish
+This button is available to Supervisors to mute the Agent Assistance Alerts, if they wish
 ![Plugin Demo](https://github.com/aestellwag/plugin-agent-assistance/blob/main/Agent-Assistance-Demo-1.gif)

 ## Pre-req